-It isn’t a lot, and definitely not enough for me to recommend something I am not personally using, but it helps pay for the services I purchase to keep this website up and running.
+It isn’t a lot, and not enough for me to recommend something I am not personally using, but it helps pay for the services I purchase to keep this website up and running.

 Now Ebates takes affiliate relationships to a whole notha level.
 They created a website where you go to Ebates.com search for the online store you want to shop at, click on their affiliate link, and they give you a part of the affiliate commission.
-They keep the rest of the commission and everybody wins.
+They keep the rest of the commission, and everybody wins.

-Let’s use Nordstrom as an example, because I don’t shop there and if you do then you need to be spending less anyway.
-You know you want the latest popular, but overpriced, piece of clothing so you are heading to their website to check out the pricing.
+Let’s use Nordstrom as an example because I don’t shop there, and if you do, then you need to be spending less anyway.
+You know you want the latest popular but overpriced piece of clothing, so you are heading to their website to check out the pricing.

-All the page really does is tell you how much cash back you get from Ebates for clicking on their link and show you a few of the promotions that are going on right now.
+All the page does is tell you how much cashback you get from Ebates for clicking on their link and show you a few of the promotions that are going on right now.
 I usually ignore the promotions because I can find better deals on whatever website I am going to.

 How You Get Paid on Ebates

 You can get paid two ways with Ebates.
-The first is a check that is sent to you in the mail and the other is through Paypal.
-Either way works great and you get your payment when you hit their minimum threshold of $5.01 in a payment period.
+The first is a check that is sent to you in the mail, and the other is through Paypal.
+Either way works great, and you get your payment when you hit their minimum threshold of $5.01 in a payment period.

 For example, If you manage to accumulate $10.25 in rebates in December and January, then you will get a payment on February 15th for $10.25.
 The system works pretty well, and as I mentioned above, I have never had Ebates fail to pay out when I have hit the cashback minimum.

-This makes them a highly useful website for saving you money, but what makes them better than other websites like MrRebates.com or Top Cash back?
+This makes them a highly useful website for saving you money, but what makes them better than other sites like MrRebates.com or TopCashback?
 There are three main ways that Ebates is the best.

-- Sign Up Bonus – Ebates offers a very generous sign up bonus of $10, after you make your first purchase.
+- Sign Up Bonus – Ebates offers a very generous sign-up bonus of $10 after you make your first purchase.
 This is the top in the industry, with a few other companies matching it and many others doing $5.
 This is an automatic bonus.
-All you have to do is sign up for Ebates, make one small online purchase, and once that purchase clears the $10 bonus will show up in your account.
+All you have to do is sign up for Ebates, make one small online purchase, and once that purchase clears, the $10 bonus will show up in your account.

 - Quarterly Payouts – This is the one where I scratch my head with Ebates.
-Why is it that every other rebate site can pay out monthly but the big dog is on this once every three month system?
+Why is it that every other rebate site can pay out monthly, but the big dog is on this once every three-month system?
 What makes this worse is that if they do happen to mess up your payout, it tends to get added to the next payout another three months later.

 The great offender on this one is Amazon.
 They change their categories for cashback and how much you get all the time.
-This isn’t something Ebates can control, but make sure when you click on the link that you notice whether it says “up to” beside the cashback percentage.
+This isn’t something Ebates can control, but make sure when you click on the link that you notice, whether it says “up to” beside the cashback percentage.